Praqma/git-artifact/README.md

 Whether for embedded, enterprise, or CI/CD environments, `git-artifact` streamlines artifact management by making it a natural extension of your existing Git processes.

-### CI/CD integration

-Triggering of new builds or tests are done the normal way as known from triggering your pipelines of source code - push or pull - simple..

-### Save money

-You can save additional license and maintainance cost and/or coqnative load by maintaining and using an additional system for artifacts.
-You can handle it with your current git repository manager.

 ### Producer of artifacts

 A few remarks, aspects and thoughts when storing the artifacts